mohebifar/react-unforget/README.md

+> **[2023-06-02] Note** ⚠ - React Unforget was an experimental project developed before the release of the React Compiler.
+As the React Compiler is now available, we recommend using it instead of React Unforget for your projects.
+For more information and to get started with the React Compiler, visit the official documentation: React Compiler

+---

 # React Unforget

 React Unforget is a compiler designed to enhance the performance of React applications through intelligent memoization and optimization.
 By analyzing and transforming React components and hooks, React Unforget aims to reduce unnecessary re-renders and optimize the execution flow, thus bridging the performance gap with more efficient frameworks like Svelte.